-This approach is for autistic children, but many other children can benefit from visual supports too.
+This approach is for autistic children, but many other children can benefit from visual supports and visual schedules too.
 This includes children with developmental delay or children who are learning another language.

 For many years, professionals working with autistic children have used pictures and visual aids of various kinds to support children’s learning and communication.

-What is the idea behind visual supports for autistic children?
+What is the idea behind visual supports and visual schedules for autistic children?

 Autistic children can have trouble paying attention to and understanding the information they hear.
-Visual supports give children visual information that they can look at as many times as they need to.
+Visual supports and visual schedules give children visual information that they can look at as often as they need to.

-When autistic children know what’s expected of them, or what’s going to happen next, it can reduce their feelings of anxiety, as well as help with behaviour like severe tantrums and repetitive questioning.
+When autistic children know what’s expected of them, or what’s going to happen next, it can reduce their feelings of anxiety.
+It can also help with behaviour like severe distress and repetitive questioning.

-Visual materials can be objects, drawings or pictures on electronic devices.
-These represent each step of a routine or each activity.
-These materials are placed in order to show a routine or activity.
+Visual supports and visual schedules use objects, drawings or pictures on electronic devices to represent each step of a routine or activity.
+These are placed in order to show the whole routine or activity.

-The child is taught to use the visual schedule or other support, finishing one step at a time while checking the visual aids.
+The child is taught to use the visual support, checking and finishing one step at a time.
 The aim is to gradually phase out adult help until the child can follow the steps independently.

 Studies have shown positive outcomes, particularly in helping children follow directions and cope with switching from one activity to another.
-Visual supports are useful as part of broader therapies or programs focusing on children’s development and education.
+Visual supports and visual schedules are useful as part of broader therapies or programs focusing on children’s development and education.

 Who practises this method?

-Anyone can make visual schedules.
+Anyone can make visual supports and visual schedules.
 The technique doesn’t need any training or qualifications.
-If you’re interested, it might help to talk with your child’s speech pathologist, occupational therapist or psychologist about visual schedules for your child’s particular needs.
+If you’re interested, it might help to talk with your child’s speech pathologist, occupational therapist or psychologist about visual supports for your child’s particular needs.